D-Live!!

 D-Live!! (stylized as D-LIVE!!) is a Japanese manga series written and illustrated by Ryōji Minagawa.
-It was serialized in Shogakukan's Weekly Shōnen Sunday magazine from 2002 to 2006.
-The manga tells the story of Satoru Ikaruga, a high schooler nicknamed "genius driver" who can operate almost any vehicle and works for a multinational specialist company called the Almighty Support Enterprise (ASE).
-Ikaruga is called whenever ASE is hired to solve a case which involves vehicle driving, most of the time working with other ASE agents to resolve situations assigned to them by various clients.
+It was serialized in shōnen manga magazine Weekly Shōnen Sunday from October 2002 to April 2006, with its chapters collected in 15 tankōbon volumes.
+The story follows Satoru Ikaruga, a high school student nicknamed the "Genius Driver".
+He can operate almost any vehicle and works for a multinational specialist company called the Almighty Support Enterprise (ASE).
+ASE hires Ikaruga whenever they are assigned a case involving vehicle driving.
+He usually works with other ASE agents to resolve these situations.

 Plot

-Satoru Ikaruga is just an ordinary high school student who enjoys eating food.
-Unknown to most of his classmates and teachers, he is an operative of the Almighty Support Enterprise as a vehicle driving specialist.
-He is deployed worldwide while being supported by various ASE agents in accomplishing cases assigned to them by their clients.
+Satoru Ikaruga is an ordinary high school student.
+Most of his classmates and teachers do not know that he is an operative of the Almighty Support Enterprise (ASE), specializing in vehicle driving.
+He is deployed worldwide, supported by ASE agents as he accomplishes cases assigned to him by clients.